NewHorizons1/CodeWars/08-27-2022/README.md

-Here is my daily codewar challenge
+Here is my daily codewar challenge.
+ Complete the function that takes a non-negative integer n as input, and returns a list of all the powers of 2 with the exponent ranging from 0 to n ( inclusive ).